-Analyses were conducted for each type of plan, for each of 8 variants, for 2-storey buildings and subsequently with 3-storey by varying the percentage of openings in the structure.
+Analyses were conducted for each type of plan, for each of the eight variants, for all two-storey buildings and, subsequently, for all three-storey buildings by varying the percentage of openings in the structure.

 Figure 12.
-The parametric analysis was carried out starting from an elementary cells A0 and B0 which assembled together identified the different BTs present in the Mendicino area.
-The figure also shows a scheme of the square-shaped BT elevations and its model in the software VEM nl
+The parametric analysis was carried out starting from elementary cells A0 and B0, which together identified the different BTs present in the Mendicino area.
+The figure also shows a scheme of the square-shaped BT elevations and the attendant model in the VEM nl software.

 The ultimate aim was to identify the safety index (Is) for each individual variant of the model.
-For masonry buildings, this analysis in NTC 2018 had to be conducted for 16 seismic load configurations, 8 along the x and y axes proportional to the masses and heights and another 8 considering a possible rotation of the action along the two main axes.
+For masonry buildings, the analysis using NTC 2018 must be conducted for 16 seismic load configurations, eight along the x axis and eight along the y axis, proportional to the masses and heights, and another eight with consideration of a possible rotation of the action along the two main axes.

-In order not to create further confusion, for simplicity, only the values obtained for the configuration of the seismic analysis proportional to the masses along the positive x direction have been reported.
+For simplicity, only the values obtained for the configuration of the seismic analysis proportional to the masses along the positive x direction are reported.

-Square Plan – 2- Storey
+Square plan – two-storey

-Numerical analysis led to the identification of 72 safety indices, for each typology of seismic load combination, calculated for the 8 configurations of two-storey square plan by varying the percentage of openings in the wall in the range that goes from 10 to about 20 %.
-This was subsequently done for each type and for each load combination.
-The results of first load combination are reported in Table 2 and Figure 13.
+The numerical analysis led to the identification of 72 safety indices, for each typology of seismic load combination, calculated for the eight configurations of the two-storey square plan by varying the percentage of openings in the wall in a range of approximately 10 %–20 %.
+This was subsequently performed for each type and for each load combination.
+The results of the first load combination are presented in Table 2 and Figure 13.